pingcap/tidb/docs/design/2022-12-06-support-late-materialization.md

 ## Impact & Risks

 There is no optimal algorithm to determine which filter conditions should be pushed down.
 We can only try to implement a good solution.
 So, the performance of some AP queries may degrade.
 We will try to make sure most AP queries would not go with performance degradation.
-And we can add add a variable `/*+ set_var(enable_late_materialization=false) */` to disable late materialization manually.
+And we can add add a variable `tidb_enable_late_materialization` to decide whether to enable late materialization or not.